 Accounting is a critical part of every business, but have you heard of payroll accounting?
-As the name suggests, this narrow focus of accounting aims at everything that has to do with payroll – not just salaries and wages, but benefit costs and payroll taxes too.
-A huge benefit of payroll accounting is a better understanding of the cost of each employee, which is the key to smart growth.
-Whatever industry your business is in, the best accounting software can improve your understanding of your payroll accounting and its impact on your bottom line.
+As the name suggests, this narrow focus of accounting focuses on everything to do with payroll, not just salaries and wages, but benefit costs and payroll taxes too.
+A huge benefit of payroll accounting is a better understanding of the cost of each employee, which is the key to smart business growth.
+Whatever industry your company is in, the best accounting software and leading payroll services can improve your understanding of payroll accounting and its impact on your bottom line.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.